dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 > **Note**
 >
-> If the user who is requesting this resource does not have full authority in the system then only the first seven properties will be included, as this information is security sensitive.
+> If the user requesting this resource does not have full authority then only the first seven properties will be included, as other properties are considered sensitive information.

 To get information about the system context only, i.e. `contextPath` and `userAgent`, you can make a GET request to the below URL.
 JSON and